The Unexpected Root Cause of Your Sleep Troubles

 “If the Mind is calm and balanced, a person sleeps well.
 If the Mind is restless, the person sleeps badly”.

-From a Chinese Medicine point of view, quality of sleep is, first and foremost, dependent on our state of Mind (Shen) and Ethereal Soul (Hun).
+According to Chinese Medicine principles, the quality of sleep primarily depends on our state of mind (Shen) and Ethereal Soul (Hun).

 Why aren’t you sleeping?